TheOneAbis/Personal_Projects/README.md

 # Personal_Projects
-This is the repository that contains the source code for my web-based 3D graphics renderer that appears on my website.
+This is the repository that contains the source code for my personal projects.